MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase1.md

 Before you start integrating the Intune App SDK into your Android application, take a moment to familiarize yourself with Microsoft Intune's Mobile Application Management solution:

-- [Microsoft Intune app management] provides a high level overview of MAM capabilities on different platforms and where to find these features in the Microsoft Intune admin center.
+- [What is Microsoft Intune app management] provides a high level overview of MAM capabilities on different platforms and where to find these features in the Microsoft Intune admin center.
 - [Intune App SDK overview] goes one layer deeper, describing the current features of the SDK.
 - [Android app protection policy settings] describes each Android setting in detail.